govind0701/AirCanvas--withFewChanges/README.md

 # AirCanvas--withFewChanges
- A python project for drawing with cam as input built using libraries  opencv and mediapipe.
+ A python project for drawing with cam as input built using libraries  opencv and mediapipe.It uses deques for storing points of colorstrokes.